Movicworld/innoscripta-backend-case-study/README.md

    ```
    On Windows, use Task Scheduler to set up the equivalent cron job.

-2. Ensure the scheduler includes the necessary tasks, such as:
+2. The scheduler includes the necessary task below:
    ```php
    $schedule->command('news:update')->hourly();
    ```